 If the signal is coordinated, the system cycle length will always be displayed.
 If the initial timing flag is activated in the Edit > Analysis screen, green times will be re-designed by the initial timing model prior to simulation, and the user-coded green times will be ignored.
 If the initial timing flag is deactivated, TRANSYT will try to simulate the user-coded green times.
 If a discrepancy exists between the system cycle length and the local cycle length, the local cycle length will be displayed directly to the right of the system cycle length.
 If the user-coded green times add up to a value that is lower than the system cycle length, the model will simulate extra green time during the final phase, to avoid a fatal error.
-If the user-coded green times add up to a value that is higher than the system cycle length, the model will issue a fatal error message.
-If the signal is uncoordinated, the local cycle length will be displayed.
+If the user-coded green times add up to a value that is lower than the system cycle length, the signal is uncoordinated, the local cycle length will be displayed.